 37th North Carolina Infantry Regiment

 37th Infantry Regiment was organized by Colonel C. C. Lee and assembled at High Point, North Carolina, in November 1861.
 The men were recruited in the counties of Buncombe, Watauga, Ashe, Mecklenburg, Wake, Alexander, and Gaston.
 The unit fought at New Bern and then relocated to Virginia in the spring of 1862.
 It was assigned to General Branch's and Lane's Brigade in the Army of Northern Virginia, fought at Hanover Court House and Mechanicsville, and participated in many campaigns of the army from the Seven Days Battles to Cold Harbor.
-It continued the fight in the Petersburg trenches and around Appomattox.
-This regiment reported 125 casualties during the Seven Days' Battles, 15 at Cedar Mountain, 81 at Second Manassas, 93 at Fredericksburg, and 235 at Chancellorsville.
+It continued the fight in the Siege of Petersburg and around Appomattox.
+This regiment reported 125 casualties during the Seven Days Battles, 15 at Cedar Mountain, 81 at Second Manassas, 93 at Fredericksburg, and 235 at Chancellorsville.
 Of the 379 engaged at Gettysburg, more than thirty percent were disabled.
 It surrendered 10 officers and 98 men.
 The field officers were Colonels William M. Barbour and Charles C. Lee; Lieutenant Colonel John B. Ashcraft, Charles N. Hickerson, and William G. Morris; and Majors Jackson L. Bost, Owen N. Brown, John G. Bryan, Rufus M. Rankin, and William R. Rankin.
 Colonel Charles C. Lee was killed at the Battle of Mechanicsville, Virginia.

 Site search Web search

-Recommended Reading: The Thirty-seventh North Carolina Troops: Tar Heels in the Army of Northern Virginia, by Michael C. Hardy (Hardcover).
+Recommended Reading: The Thirty-seventh North Carolina Troops: Tar Heels in the Army of Northern Virginia, by Michael C. Hardy.
 Description: It vividly reflects the unit’s four years’ service, told largely in the soldiers’ own words.
 Drawn from letters, diaries, and postwar articles and interviews, this history of the 37th North Carolina follows the unit from its organization in November 1861 until its surrender at Appomattox.
 Continued below...

 The book includes photographs of the key players in the 37th’s story as well as maps illustrating the unit’s position at several engagements.
 Appendices include a complete roster of the unit and a listing of individuals buried in large sites such as prison cemeteries.
 (Great for genealogy, too.)
 A bibliography and index are also included.